Sonia M'barek: Career

 In 1992, M'barek released her first album, Liberté.
-Between 1993 and 1993, she worked successfully with the oud player Ali Sriti and his student Anouar Brahem, with whom she gave over 30 concerts classical music concerts, which were released on an album called Tarab.
+In 1993, she collaborated with the oud player Ali Sriti and his student Anouar Brahem, with whom she gave over 30 concerts classical music concerts, which were released on an album called Tarab.
 In 1997, she released her second solo album, Tawchih, followed in 1999 with Takht, which was distributed throughout Europe, the United States, and Japan by World Network, a German record label.
 That same year, she gave a concert in Paris, at Café de la Danse, for the Festival Les Belles Nuits du Ramadan.

 In 2000, she performed at the Kennedy Center in Washington, D.C., during the National African Summit, and during a tour of the francophone world, she also gave a concert at the United Nations in New York City (Dag-Hammarskjöld Auditorium), and participated in the festival Voix de femmes in Brussels, celebrating the opening of the Halles de Schaerbeek/Hallen van Schaarbeek.
 M'barek then released the albums Tir el Minyiar in 2003 and Romances in 2004.

 Personal life

-Sonia M'Barek is married and has two children.
+M'Barek is married and has two children.